Get seen using a professional cover letter format

 Use sections to create a clear format and layout

 A cover letter is used to support your CV and show recruiters or employers why you outshine the other candidates.
 Help them to see this by using sections to detail your:

 - Greeting: Dear [name] or Dear Sir or Madam is a standard greeting for a cover letter.

 - Introductory paragraph.

-- Details of relevant qualifications and experience.
+- A concise second paragraph containing details of your relevant qualifications and experience.

 - Your signature.

 Using creative fonts may ‘jazz up’ the look of a cover letter, but they can be difficult to read and they may not pass through an ATS (Applicant Tracking System).
 This means your details may be left off a recruiter's call list.

 Instead, use business-standard fonts like Arial, Helvetica, and Verdana.